FarronF/limerick-council-meetings/meetings/2021/04/19-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 19th March 2021.md

 reduced significantly due to the anticipated impact of Covid 19 and the budget that was

-allocated is being used for the delivery of the planned digital content for these events.--- 14
+allocated is being used for the delivery of the planned digital content for these events.
+---
+14

 Limerick City and County Council are currently working with Fáilte Ireland in relation to